Outsourced Product Engineering – Onshore & Offshore

 The Product Integration area contains practices associated with generating an integration strategy, integrating the components of the product, and releasing the product to the customers.

 The technical verification acts throughout the design and development in an incremental fashion, starting from product component verification and usually concluding with the verification of completely assembled products.

 This process area includes preparing verification plan, performing verification, and identifying corrective actions.

 The Technical Solution team relies on specific practices in the verification process to perform design verification and peer reviews during design until the final build.
 The appropriate verification mechanisms for the work products are determined at this stage, so that the work products meet the specified requirements.

 Conducting Peer Reviews is a verification mechanism often used.
 Peer reviews are found to remove defects early, and provide valuable insights into the work products or work product components which are being developed.

 Code reviews or unit testing can be important peer reviews at this stage.

 Product interfaces verification is an important activity which is carried out prior to product integration.

-The Engineering capability at Nisos Technologies has been set up to ensure core competency in technologies, develop the product platform, provide back end services and support to the project capabilities of the organization.
+The Engineering capability is set up to ensure core competency in technologies, develop the product platform, provide back end services and support to the project capabilities of the organization.